NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 Breaking Free From the Exhaustion of Constantly Working to Get Everything "Exactly Right"

-Dr. Lara Kennerly, PsyD, provides Perfectionism therapy in Sacramento and online across California for individuals struggling with chronic intense self-criticism, fear of making even the smallest of mistakes, mainly self-imposed pressure to be “perfect” at all times, or the feeling that nothing they accomplish is ever “perfect” enough to satisfy the incredibly high standards they set for themselves.
+Dr. Lara Kennerly, PsyD, provides Perfectionism therapy in Sacramento and online across California for individuals struggling with chronic intense self-criticism, fear of making mistakes, mainly self-imposed pressure to be “perfect” at all times, or the feeling that nothing they accomplish is ever “perfect” enough to satisfy the incredibly high standards they set for themselves.

 No Matter What You Accomplish, It Never Quite Feels Like Enough